 Being in debt can be a nightmare.
 And keeping track of your debt can lead to sleepless nights worrying if you’ve missed a payment or overlooked a debt you owe.

-At Salad Money we know how difficult managing finances can be for our frontline NHS workers and those in the public sector in general.
+At Salad Money we know how difficult managing finances can be for our frontline NHS workers and those key workers in general.
 One forgotten debt could put your financial resilience at risk.
 If you have lost track then you need to find out who you owe money to, and fast.
 Missed payments could affect your credit rating, making it harder to get credit in the future.